NationalSecurityAgency/skills-docs/docs/quick-start/README.md

 ## Install Dashboard

-You can utilize a pre-built docker image to run production grade Skills Dashboard or you can download the latest distribution.
+You can utilize a pre-built docker image to run a production grade Skills Dashboard or you can download the latest distribution.

 ### Docker-based install